Safer Surfing Techniques Using Firefox/Chrome and Add-ons

 - ECN recommends using Internet Explorer only for Purdue web sites, and only for those which won't work correctly in Mozilla Firefox.

-- We recommend using Firefox, with the free add-ins described below, for all other web browsing.
+- We recommend using Firefox or Chrome, with the free add-ins described below, for all other web browsing.

-- AdblockPlus is also available for Google Chrome (and is installed and enabled by default on ECN's Chrome package)
+- AdblockPlus is installed and enabled by default on ECN's Chrome and Firefox packages.

-For your "self-supported" and/or personally-owned computers, Mozilla Firefox, Adblock Plus, and NoScript are free downloads.
-Firefox is available at getfirefox.com; download Adblock Plus and NoScript by following the procedures below.
+For your "non-Domain" and/or personally-owned computers, Mozilla Firefox, Google Chrome, Adblock Plus, and NoScript are free downloads.
+Firefox is available at getfirefox.com; Chrome at google.com/chrome.
+Download Adblock Plus and NoScript by following the procedures below.

 If you currently have Internet Explorer as your default browser, you can change it with the following procedure:

-On ECN-supported Windows 7 computers, it is in Start > All Programs > Mozilla Firefox
+On ECN-domain Windows 7 computers, they can be found in Start > All Programs >

-As soon as Firefox opens, it might ask you if you want it to be your default browser.
-If so, click "Yes", and go to step 4.
+As soon as the browser opens, it might ask you if you want it to be your default browser.
+If so, click "Yes".
+If not, go to the browser's options, and look for the setting to set your default.

 Open Internet Explorer.
 A window may pop up asking if you want to make Internet Explorer your default browser.
 Uncheck the checkbox next to "Always perform this check..." and select "No" in order to decline the request to make Internet Explorer the default.